cfengine/documentation/reference/promise-types/edit_xml/build_xpath.markdown

 limited to a simple and compact format, as shown in the above example.
 The XPath must begin with '/', as it is verified and built using an absolute path, from the root node of the document.

+The resulting document can then be further modified using `insert_tree`, `set_text`, `set_attribute` etc promises.
+Using predicate statements to set attributes or text values directly via build_xpath can lead to non-convergent behavior, and is discouraged.